Read or Disappear: Europe’s Crisis of the Written Word

-Today’s iconoclasts seek little more than a photo in the newspaper, feeding their narcissistic love of the image of themselves performing destruction.
+Today’s iconoclasts seek little more than a photograph in the newspaper, if not a prison sentence—think of the media-ready antics of Just Stop Oil, throwing soup on Van Gogh or spraying Stonehenge with orange paint.
+Any attention they might lend to their cause is smothered in a self-serving narcissistic love of the image of themselves performing destruction.

 A linguistic quirk reveals a deeper cultural drift towards self-obsession.